mtiganus/my-ProfPortfolio/README.md

 # Maria Tiganus's portfolio

 This is my professional portfolio.
-It uses AWS and ReactJS
+It uses AWS and ReactJS.

+# Technologies used

+git
+github
+ssh